epfml/attention-cnn/directions.md

 # Directions for Bert on Images

-1. Scale up to bigger images: ImageNet, MIT Places
+1. Scale up to bigger images: ImageNet, MIT Places, COCO

 2. Unsupervised training:

 - Same Image Prediction (SIP): in the same idea as next sentence prediction,